Department of Urban and Regional Development

 The Department of Urban and Regional Development was an Australian government department that existed between December 1972 and December 1975.

 History

-The Department was one of several new Departments established by the Whitlam Government, a wide restructuring that revealed some of the new government's program.
-When the Fraser Government took office in November 1975 following the 1975 Australian constitutional crisis, the Department was abolished.
+The Department was one of several new departments established by the Whitlam government, a wide restructuring that revealed some of the new government's program.
+When the Fraser government took office in November 1975 following the 1975 Australian constitutional crisis, the Department was abolished.

 Scope

-Information about the department's functions and/or government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.
+Information about the department's functions and government funding allocation could be found in the Administrative Arrangements Orders, the annual Portfolio Budget Statements and in the Department's annual reports.

-At its creation, the Department's functions were described as 'matters related to city and regional planning and development, including assistance to, and co-operation with, the States and local-governing bodies'.
+At its creation, the Department's functions were described as "matters related to city and regional planning and development, including assistance to, and co-operation with, the States and local-governing bodies".

 Structure

 The Department was a Commonwealth Public Service department, staffed by officials who were responsible to the Minister for Urban and Regional Development.
+Hugh Stretton, urban planning and economic author and academic, was employed in the Department and had significant influence on its policies.